particle-iot/docs/src/content/tutorials/cellular-connectivity/data.md

 }
 ```

 **Combining Publishes** Are you sending data that isn't time-critical?
 Consider combining many data points into a single publish.
 Instead of using the 100+ bytes of overhead for every data point, you'll only use it once and save a ton!
-Sample the data based on change or frequency, store them in a string or array, and then send them out as one publish when you've collected as many as you want (or fit in the 622 byte data field of a Particle.publish).
+Sample the data based on change or frequency, store them in a string or array, and then send them out as one publish when you've collected as many as you want (or fit in the data field of a Particle.publish).
 We often add commas between data points so they're easy to separate.
+The data has a maximum length of 622 to 1024 bytes of UTF-8 characters; see [API Field Limits](/reference/device-os/firmware/#overview-of-api-field-limits).

 ```
 Particle.publish("T", String::format("%d,%d,%d,%d,%d", temperatures[0],temperatures[1],temperatures[2],temperatures[3],temperatures[4]));